iih20/gff2fasta/README.md

 # WARNING: the output will not be sorted as this will take too much memory and time.
 #
 # NOTE: if there're any ambiguous nucleotides in the sequence, after the reverse compliment function
-# they will show as "N".
+# (if they're antisense genes) they will show as "N".
 Deal with it.

 USAGE: ./gff2fasta fasta_location gff_location features separated by comma[,] outfile_name
 ex: ./gff2fasta path_to_genome.fasta path_to_mRNA.gff CDS,exon output_features.fasta